master-co/css/examples/browser/README.md

         </picture>
     </a>
 </p>
-<p align="center">A webpack plugin for integrating Master CSS ahead-of-time compilation with Next.js</p>
+<p align="center">Use the Master CSS just-in-time CDN out of the box in the browser</p>

 <p align="center">
     <a aria-label="overview" href="https://github.com/master-co/css/tree/beta">